KUMAWAT55/bigdata/spark/Scala/UFO/README.md

 		• What are Different Shapes of UFO discovered from past years.
 		• Longest duration of time they stayed and where.
 		• Comments regarding that event from the dataset.
-	**Data(Attributes):** It comprises of the information gathered from sites TimeStamp for UFO ,Country where it got seen,CITY,STATE,TIME-DURABILITY(SECONDS/HOUR),comments regarding that Event,Coordinates(for
+	<b>Data(Attributes):</b> It comprises of the information gathered from sites TimeStamp for UFO ,Country where it got
+			  seen,CITY,STATE,TIME-DURABILITY(SECONDS/HOUR),comments regarding that Event,Coordinates(for
 			  location) etc.